Media studies: Canada

 In his book, Empire and Communications, University of Toronto professor Harold Innis highlighted media technologies as a powerful contributor to the rise and collapse of empires.
 Innis' theory of media bias utilizes historical evidence to argue that a medium will be biased towards either time or space.
 He claims that this inherent bias will reveal a medium's significance to the development of its civilization.
 Innis identifies media biased towards time as a medium durable in character like clay, stone, or parchment.
-Time biased media are heavy and difficult to relocate, which keeps their message centralized and thus maintains economic and social control within the hands of a hierarchical authority structure.
+Time-biased media are heavy and difficult to relocate, which keeps their message centralized and thus maintains economic and social control within the hands of a hierarchical authority structure.
 He defines media in favor of space as a lighter, more transferable medium like papyrus.
 Opposite to media in favor of time, Innis explains that the transferable quality of media biased towards space permits civilizations to expand more quickly across vast areas, thus benefiting the growth of sectors like trade.
 Space biased media influences an empire to decentralize its power and widen its reach of influence.
-Though these biases are in competition with each other, Innis argued that an empire requires the presence of both time and space biased media to succeed as a lasting civilization.
+Though these biases compete with each other, Innis argued that an empire requires the presence of both time and space-biased media to succeed as a lasting civilization.